glowing-bear/glowing-bear/README.md

 Now you can point your browser to [http://localhost:8000](http://localhost:8000)!

-Remember that **you don't need to host Glowing Bear yourself to use it**, you can just use the [GitHub hosted version](http://glowing-bear.github.io/glowing-bear), and we'll take care of updates for you.
+Remember that **you don't need to host Glowing Bear yourself to use it**, you can just use the [our hosted version](http://www.glowing-bear.org) powered by GitHub pages, and we'll take care of updates for you.
 Your browser connects to WeeChat directly, so it does not matter where Glowing Bear is hosted.

 If you'd prefer a version hosted with HTTPS, GitHub serves that as well with an undocumented, not officially supported (by GitHub) link.
 Be careful though, it might break any minute.
 Anyway, here's the link: [secret GitHub HTTPS link](https://glowing-bear.github.io/glowing-bear/) (the trailing forward slash in the URL seems to make all the difference).